AnastasiyaRybakova/robot_arm/README.md

 - In the terminal we can see topics by using the command line:

       $ rostopic list
-- In the terminal should be main topics belong to the
+- In the terminal should be main topics belong to the controlling function of the robot:

+      /dynamixel_state
+      /goal_dynamixel_position
+      /joint_states
+      /rosout
+      /rosout_agg

+- By the line command below it's possible to check the each joint position:

+      $ rostopic echo /joint_states -n1

+It is possible to see in the terminal the data like that way:

+      header:
+            seq: 3994
+            stamp:
+                  secs: 1640324659
+                  nsecs: 518055098
+            frame_id: ''
+      name: [id_11, id_12, id_13, id_14, id_15]
+      position: [-0.0015339808305725455, -0.27458256483078003, 0.7439807057380676, 1.087592363357544, 0.42644667625427246]
+      velocity: [0.0, 0.0, 0.0, 0.0, 0.0]
+      effort: []
+      ---
+In the terminal represented name of joints and their positions respectively.
+Furthermore, it is possible to check the joints' positions after chacnging the actual robot state to be able to apply to the python code those parameters.

+-